LilGotit/StateVarianceDiabetes/README.md

 ## Objectives

-- [ ] Read in two datasets from API calls.
+- [ ] Read in two datasets from API calls
-- [ ] Cleaning the data, performing a pandas merge, and calculating values based on the new dataset.
+- [ ] Clean the data, perform a pandas merge, and calculate values based on the new dataset.
-- [ ] Make one Pandas pivot table and two Matplotlib plots.
+- [ ] Make one Pandas pivot table and one Matplotlib plot
-- [ ] Build a custom data dictionary and include it either in your README or as a separate document.
+- [ ] Build a custom data dictionary, and include it either in your README or as a separate document.
 - [ ] Thoroughly annotated Jupyter notebook with a detailed README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>